We're in development! Things may crash or break

 AiEventOne telemetry record — one LLM call

-featureA string tag you attach to group events by product feature
+featureA string tag you attach to group events by product feature (e.g. "chat-assistant")

 Prerequisites